 Step 1: Arrival at the Fire Scene

 Due to the destructive nature of fires, fire investigators, besides preserving the chain of evidence present in the scene and avoiding potential further destruction of evidence, they have to firstly ensure that the workplace they are to surround themselves with is safe enough to conduct a fire investigation.
 This means having to conduct an inspection beforehand on the areas involved in the fire and checking for all sorts of hazards (ie., respiratory and structural hazards and hazardous substances).
 Throughout the investigation, the investigators and the team involved shall see to it to follow proper protocols with regards to personal safety and it mainly has to do with gearing oneself with the necessary personal protective equipment.
+You Should also check out the workplace investigation report.

 Another precaution, sometimes forgotten in pursuit of getting work done, is avoiding having to work alone.
 Regardless of how carefully the fire scene is examined, some little aspects can be overlooked and may be harmful.
 With someone on your side, this can easily be reported and resolved.